 In February 2012, “About Face: Supermodels Then and Now” premiered at The Sundance Film Festival and on July 30th aired on HBO.
 The film won the Women’s Image Network Award (The WIN Award) in 2012 for Best Documentary.

-His 2013 film, “The Out List”, aired on HBO in June.
+His film, “The Out List”, aired on HBO in June 2013.

 On September 25th, 2015, “American Masters: The Women’s List” aired on PBS.
-In addition, “50 Portraits of Women” were exhbited at the Hearst Tower in New York and at the Fisher Landau Museum in Queens, NY.
+In addition, “50 Portraits of Women” were exhibited at the Hearst Tower in New York and at the Fisher Landau Museum in Queens, NY.

 Timothy Greenfield-Sanders received a B.A. in Art History from Columbia University and a Master’s Degree in film from the American Film Institute in Los Angeles.
-He is a contributing photographer at Vanity Fair magazine.